derekwang99/DH110-DEREKWANG/assignment06/README.md

 ![Color Scheme](/assignment06/Color%20Scheme.png)

 **Thought Process:** I chose to make the fonts a bit larger than normal (18px), and made the colors very high contrast (black/white) due to the fact that senior citizens tend to poorer vision.
 The accessibility checks satisfied both *WCAG AA* and *WCAG AAA* standards.
-Additionally, incorporating a mainly black and white dark mode theme means that more colors can be used harmoniously and cause the least strain on the eyes as possible.
+Additionally, incorporating a mainly black and white dark mode theme means that more colors can be used harmoniously.
+Additionally, pure white (#FFFFFF) was not used.
+A slightly lighter shade (#F9F9F9) was used to cause the least strain on the eyes as possible.
 Designing for accessibility helps everyone use a product better.
 I also chose to similarly model the project after Facebook, since Facebook is relatively common among this demographic.

 ## Checking Accessibility